jiangxiluning/Deformable-DETR/README.md

 If you do not need AMP, just remove this flag.

 # Change logs
+- 2020-11-30
+  - add focal loss for classification

 - 2020-11-29
   - integrate MS-Deformable-Attention into DETR architecture
   - modify transfomer's implementation to be adapted to Deformable-Attention